 Today is America Recycles Day.
-Consequently it's a great day to talk about something Feeding America does best: food rescue.
+Consequently, it's a great day to talk about something Feeding America does best: food rescue to prevent food waste.

 In the U.S. today, 70 billion pounds of good, edible food go to waste each year.
 That means that nearly 40 percent of all food that is grown, harvested and produced is filling landfills rather than feeding people.

 At Feeding America, we find it unacceptable that so much food goes to waste when 49 million Americans face hunger.
 So we’ve made it our goal to rescue as much food as possible and get it onto plates of people in need.
 For the past 30 years, that is exactly what we’ve been doing.

 What began as a simple effort to pick up surplus food from a few grocery stores is now the largest, most effective food rescue operation in the U.S. Feeding America successfully rescues 2.5 billion pounds of food annually, and helps deliver it to people who don’t have enough to eat.